-In addition, our website, SelectUSA.gov, provides a wealth of information on our services, as well as other information related to foreign direct investment in the United States.
+In addition, SelectUSA's website provides a wealth of information on our services, as well as other information related to foreign direct investment in the United States.
 It also contains contact information so we can discuss how we can best help you!